ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Bike Components

 When it comes to lightweight commuter electric bikes, the single-speed and belt-drive system is a great idea.
-The Gates carbon belt-drive uses a specially machined chainring and rear sprocket which produces a totally silent and maintenance-free drive, and unlike chains, the Gates belt should last the lifetime of the bike.
+The Gates carbon belt drive uses a specially machined chainring and rear sprocket which produces a silent and maintenance-free drive, and unlike chains, the Gates belt should last the lifetime of the bike.
 Another great thing about belt drives is you don’t need to worry about getting chain oil on your clothes.

 Brakes

-The Tektro v-brakes work very well in the dry, but do become less effective in the wet.
+The Tektro v-brakes work very well in the dry but do become less effective in the wet.
 As long as they are kept adjusted properly then they will do the job of stopping well enough, this brake arrangement will also contribute to the Gtech’s low weight.
 The great thing about v-brakes is they are easy to adjust, and the brake pads can be easily replaced.

 Wheels and Tyres

 700 x 38c hybrid tyres are fitted to double-walled alloy rims, making the Gtech Hybrid Sport roll very well indeed.
-This bike glides over smooth tarmac, and also handles slightly rougher surfaces with ease.
+This bike glides over smooth tarmac and also handles slightly rougher surfaces with ease.

 Frame

-The Gtech’s lightweight frame is made from aviation-grade alloy, and is tough enough to handle the rigours of city riding, but light enough to keep the weight down.
+The Gtech’s lightweight frame is made from aviation-grade alloy and is tough enough to handle the rigours of city riding but light enough to keep the weight down.
 All the electric cables are internally routed, making for a very neat finish.

 Who is the Gtech Sport Hybrid e-Bike best suited for?

-If you’re looking for a lightweight commuter electric bike, that requires minimal maintenance, then the Gtech could be for you.
-Bear in mind that as a single speed it will not be particularly suitable for commuters that have steep climbs to negotiate.
+If you’re looking for a lightweight electric bike, that requires minimal maintenance, then the Gtech could be for you.
+Bear in mind that as a single speed, it will not be particularly suitable for commuters that have steep climbs to negotiate.
 I tested the Gtech on a short 10% gradient, and I still needed to put in a fair bit of effort, but it handled shallower gradients with ease.

-If you’re after a reliable weekend recreational e-bike, then the Gtech is perfect to riding light cycle trails and canal towpaths.
+If you’re after a reliable weekend recreational e-bike, then the Gtech is perfect for riding light cycle trails and canal towpaths.
 Because the bike is so light, it’s nice and easy to get on and off a typical car rack.

 Conclusion